 The process belongs to software OlalaTheWorld by unknown.

 Description: WinSit.exe is not essential for Windows and will often cause problems.
 WinSit.exe is located in the C:\Windows\System32 folder.

 The process has no file description.
 The application is loaded during the Windows boot process (see Registry key: Winlogon\Shell).
 WinSit.exe is not a Windows system file.
+WinSit.exe is an unknown file in the Windows folder.
+The program is not visible.
 WinSit.exe is able to monitor applications.
 WinSit.exe appears to be a compressed file.
-Therefore the technical security rating is 57% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 76% dangerous, however you should also read the user reviews.

 Recommended: Identify WinSit.exe related errors

 Important: You should check the WinSit.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 The following programs have also been shown useful for a deeper analysis: ASecurity Task Manager examines the active WinSit process on your computer and clearly tells you what it is doing.
 Malwarebytes' well-known Banti-malware tool tells you if the WinSit.exe on your computer displays annoying ads, slowing it down.
 This type of unwanted adware program is not considered by some antivirus software to be a virus and is therefore not marked for cleanup.